hammer-wang/Awesome-Transformers-for-Sequential-Decision-Making/README.md

 **arXiv** [[Paper]](https://arxiv.org/abs/2110.14355)

-Transfer a learned policy to a new environments.
+The authors leverage the casual knowledge of a source environment's structure to generate a set of counterfactual environments to improve the agent's adaptability in new environments.

 --------